 What is included in the scope of delivery?

 The full-featured DR2 hardware and software set consists of:

 – 1 storage case

-Yes, OXY DR1 can be used for research purposes.
+Yes, DR2 can be used for research purposes.
 The associated software can be used in comparative analysis of NIRS/VIS measurement and traditional lactate threshold diagnostics and spiroergometry.
 Interfaces to commonly used spiroergometry and lactate threshold test equipment (or the respective software) have been integrated.

-The long-term plan is to get a medical approval acc. to the German Act on Medical Devices (MPG) for OXY DR1.
+The long-term plan is to get a medical approval acc. to the German Act on Medical Devices (MPG) for DR2.
 Currently it is not an approved medical product.